When you buy through our links, we may earn a commission. Learn more.

 Does the Slime Tire Inflator Work With Bicycles?

-Yes, this inflator has no problem inflating bicycle tires and since they are small and a fairly low PSI it inflates them quickly.
+Yes, this inflator has no problem inflating bicycle tires and since they are small and require a low PSI, it inflates them quickly.

 Why Shouldn’t You Run The Engine When Using The Slime Tire Inflator?